-There was a world once where Microsoft wasn't born yet and Steve Jobs and Steve Wozniac were making history together.
+There was a world once where Microsoft wasn’t born yet and Steve Jobs and Steve Wozniac were making history together.
 It started as a hobby in a garage.
 Steve Wozniac would take apart calculators and build circuit boards.
 These circuit boards would later become the Apple motherboards that run our Apples.
 When Steve Jobs and Steve Wozniac came together the result was Apple computers.
-It is also interesting to note that in the time while IBM was looking for an operating system to run all the home PCs that they were staked to deploy...
+It is also interesting to note that all this was happening in the time while IBM was looking for an operating system to run all the home PCs that they were staked to deploy.
 Steve Jobs was offered the chance to use the Apple OS.
 Jobs turned down IBM and Bill Gates stepped in and made billions in our lifetime.
 Apple lost this but trudged along to become something else.
 Macintosh remains stable.
-It runs on Unix now and doesn't have a registry or viruses (not really).
+It runs on Unix now and doesn’t have a registry or viruses (not really).
 It has other problems as an architecture, but has become just as important as PCs for different reasons over time.

 We will be very pleased to discuss Macintosh questions, issues or concerns.
 It is our pleasure to explain to anyone how we can improve on an existing topology.
-As described all over this website... our mission is to educate people so that they need us less and rely on their own sets of tools and KNOWLEDGE to work out problems or obstacles.
-You can't hold proprietary rights to knowledge in our humble opinion.

 Please feel free to contact us in regards to Macintosh computers.
-We love our Macs.